 If you still decide for this option, you should know that the roads are in very good condition, that the arrival to Pompeii is very well signposted and that as always, Google Maps will be a good ally to guide you with the best route, traffic conditions and arrival times.
 Have a good trip!

-Travel time: Approximately 2 hours and a half.
+- Travel time: 2 hours and a half approximately.